 My ultimate favourite — they never let me down.
 The Scandinavian sister restaurant to Duchess Bake Shop is my all-time favourite brunch.
 My go-to order are the Galletes, which are gluten-free and so satisfyingly delicious.
 I crave these bad boys ALL the time.
 I even try remake them at home.
-Nothing is quite like their food.
+It is never quite like their food.
 Their menu is always changing — which I love — but check out their current menu here.

 #2: District Cafe & Bakery // 10011 109 St NW (Downtown)

 District is another popular one with us (and with the rest of Edmonton — the cafe packs up full, pretty fast on weekends).
 They were voted #1 brunch with Avenue this year.
 While their menu is limited, I always go for their scramble special minus the gluten and I leave quite satisfied.
 Craig always needs two dishes!
 You can find their menu options here.